Interview: Begonia Maculata

 • Neglecting ambient humidity in winter

-• Use a pot without a drainage hole
+• Using a pot without drainage holes

 FAQ

-Can Begonia Maculata be propagated by cuttings?
+Can the Begonia Maculata be propagated?

 Yes, by stem cutting in water or directly in soil.
 Spring is the best season.